Skip to content

 MQTT-SN

-The following image shows the high-level MQTT-SN architecture, and how MQTT-SN clients talk to a standard MQTT broker.
+This is a placeholder for the reference: mqtt-sn-architecture shows the high-level MQTT-SN architecture, and how MQTT-SN clients talk to a standard MQTT broker.

-High-level diagram of the MQTT-SN architecture[^bib-oasis-open-mqtt-protocol-spec-v1.2].
+High-level diagram of the MQTT-SN architecture6.

 Some of the changes in MQTT-SN include (compared to standard MQTT):

-1. Shortened two-octet (byte) topic IDs are used instead of full topic names (strings)5.
+1. Shortened two-octet (byte) topic IDs are used instead of full topic names (strings)7.
 This can cut down on the amount of bytes sent for topic identification considerably, e.g. the topic name device1/sensor5/temperature now just becomes topic ID 54.

 2. Ability to pre-assign topic IDs on both the client and Gateways (GW) so they don’t have to be registered across the network (with the REGISTER message).